ALOKLENKA/Core_Banking_Modernization/Project_Overview.md

 - Upstream systems push files to on premises application unixserver.
 - Unix server uses AWS CLI to upload files.
 - Autosys File Watcher triggers scripts on flag file detection.
-- set up secure connection between on premisses unix server and s3 uisng secrets manager and IAM policy
+- set up secure connection between on premisses unix server and AWS s3 uisng Site to Site VPN
 ### Use Case 2:

-- Oracle GoldenGate used to replicate transactional data to S3.
+- Oracle GoldenGate used to replicate transactional data to S3 using CDC

 ### Use Case 3: